evolutics/kerek/README.md

           Wait for services to be running|healthy
       --wait-timeout <WAIT_TIMEOUT>
-          timeout in seconds waiting for application to be running|healthy --compose-engine <COMPOSE_ENGINE>
+          timeout in seconds waiting for application to be running|healthy --container-engine <CONTAINER_ENGINE>
-          Compose engine to use; Podman Compose is not supported due to missing features [default: "docker compose"] [possible values: docker-compose, "docker compose"]
-      --container-engine <CONTAINER_ENGINE>
           Container engine to use [default: docker] [possible values: docker, podman]